Persian mythology: Myths of creation and the end of the world

-Creation takes place within twelve thousand mythological years.
-These twelve thousand years are divided into four periods of three thousand years.
+Creation takes place within twelve thousand mythological years subdivided into four periods of three thousand years each.

+The first quarter

 The first three thousand years begins with the birth of two children named Ahura Maza and Ahriman from Zarvan.
 In the first three thousand years, the world is Minoan and there is still neither place nor time.
 In this period, two entities are mentioned.
 One is the world belonging to Ahura Maza, which is full of light, life, knowledge, beauty, and fragrance, and the second is the world belonging to Ahriman, which is dark, ugly, smelly, and full of sorrow and disease.
 Ahura Maza first creates Amesha Spenta, which are: Sepand Mino, Khordad, Mordad, Bahman, Ordibehesht, Shahrivar and Spandarmad.
 After the creation of Amshaspandan, Ahura Mazda creates the gods.
 Ahriman also creates Sardivan for each of Amshaspandans to deal with Ahura Maza.
 At the end of the first three thousand years, a peace is made between Ahura Mazda and Ahriman that the last battle between the forces of evil and good will take place nine thousand years later.
 After the pact is concluded, Ahura Mazda utters the true prayer, Ahunur, and as a result, Ahriman falls to hell and remains unconscious there for the second three thousand years.

+The second quarter

-The second three thousand years: After Ahriman's unconsciousness, Ahura Mazda begins the creation of the world.
+With the absence of Ahriman Ahura Mazda begins the creation of the world.
 He creates the sky, water, earth, plants, animals and humans in one year.
 The anniversary of these creations are six festivals, which are known as Gahambars.
 The main prototypes of creation are the cow, four-legged animals, and the human beings.
 At the end of the second three thousand years, Ahriman, with the help of his allies, returns and decides to destroy the current world.

+The third quarter

-The third three thousand years: in this period, we see the conflict of Ahriman and his demons with Ahura Maza and his gods.
+We see the conflict of Ahriman and his demons with Ahura Maza and his gods.
 Meanwhile, Ahriman kills the created cow, grains, plants and animals are created.
 After 40 years, a rhubarb branch grows from the seed of Keyumars, which has two stalks and fifteen leaves.
 These fifteen leaves are in accordance with the years that Mishiyeh and Mishyaneh, the first Adam couple have at that time.
 Mishiyeh is male and Mishyaneh is female.
 Mishiyeh is known as the father of humans and Mishyaneh as the mother of humans.
 Ahriman attacks their thoughts and they utter the first lie and attribute creation to Ahriman.
 They both repent and have seven pairs of children and die after living for a hundred years.
 The genealogy of the descendants of Mishiyeh and Mishyaneh includes the origins of many different races.
 The Iranian race is from a couple called Siamak and Neshak.
 After them, Farag-Farwagin and after them the couple Hushang and Guzak are born.

+The third three thousand years ends in the middle of the era of Kay Lohrasp.

 Chinvat Bridge scene on the sarcophagus of Wirkak.